metafizzy/metafizzy.co/_posts/2016/2016-11-14-use-github-reactions-delete-plus-1-comments.md

 Reactions carry the intent of +1 comments, but they do not subscribe users to the issue like comments do.
 So I point to using the subscribe button.

 You know the faucet is leaky.
 Now you don't have to hear the drips.

----

-This leads me to a subject I'm working on: **GitHub cares little for its power users.** It cares about new users who grow the product.
-It cares about enterprise users who pay for the product.
-But for the people that maintain its high-profile projects, for the people that have put GitHub on the map, GitHub is listless.

-It has built its product to promote activity and puts the burden of managing all that activity on the shoulders of project contributors.
-This whole "Use reactions, delete +1 comments" hack job is just one of many strategies project maintainers have to employ to keep their heads above water on GitHub.